pkarsy/sshportfw/README.md

   Now the service can be accessed by pointing our browser to "routerluci.fw:8080".
   NOTE: It may be tempting to put the DNS resolution(routerluci.fw in this case) to our OpenWRT router itself (hostnames section) but the hostnames will *not* be available when we are connected to another network, or if using a local resolver like dnscrypt-proxy which (at least by default) ignores the DNS server of the router.

-### Eliminate port specifiction in the browser URL (probably a bad idea)
+### Eliminate port specification in the browser URL (probably a bad idea)
 ```url
 This means
 http://routerluci.fw  (The port is in fact 80)
 instead of
 http://routerluci.fw:8080
 ```
-There are plenty of tutorials on how to use ports<1024 (SETCAP port redir etc), but it may not worth the effort.
+There are plenty of tutorials on how to use ports<1024 (SETCAP port redir etc), but it may not be worth the effort.
 It offers a minor improvement but involves manipulating files and services as root, adding to the complexity and creating security considerations.

 ## Security
 First of all, use the program at your own risk!
 Anything related to SSH with the wrong configuration can expose your appliances/PCs to the world.
 - On a system with multiple users, all users with a shell will have access to the remote services, at least to the login page.
 The program is designed to be used from your own trusted PC/laptop, not from a shared computer at work/university.
-The use of a SSH client in a machine that is not yours is a security risk anyway.
-Of course this depends on how importand the server is.
+The use of an SSH client in a machine that is not yours is a security risk anyway.
+Of course, this depends on how important the server is.
-- The ssh command keeps the SSH connection open as long as there are active forwardings (This can be very long) but ever after this, the program keeps the connection open if you use the conrolSocket option.
+- The ssh command keeps the SSH connection open as long as there are active forwardings (This can be very long) but ever after this, the program keeps the connection open if you use the ConrolSocket option.
 After this, the SSH connection is closed and you will need to re-login (ie you need to touch again your youbikey) to use the service.
 - Password-based authentication must be avoided (Easily stolen and guessed !).
 And file-based private ssh keys (those in ~/.ssh/) can be copied and used without you noticing.
 A hardware security key is the real solution.

-## Security hardening : Yubikey, Solokey, GNUK
+### Security hardening: Yubikey, Solokey, GNUK
 Security keys such as [Yubico](https://www.yubico.com/) [Solokey](https://solokeys.com/) or [GNUK](http://www.fsij.org/category/gnuk.html) can offer enhanced security without the need to type passphrases.
-The private key is stored on the hardware token and the token is designed to perform specific cryptographic operations with it, but never allow (the private key) to escape out of the device.
+The private key is stored on the hardware token and the token is designed to perform specific cryptographic operations with it, but never allow (the private key) to escape from the device.
 Note that dropbear SSH server (used by OpenWRT) cannot handle FIDO private keys (those with -sk suffix).
 You have to install and configure the OpenSSH server for this purpose.
 GNUK uses normal ssh keys but it is somewhat difficult to build the hardware and configure the system.
-Also the more expensive tokens like Ybikey offer authentication methods compatibe with dropbear.
-Do your research and keep in mind that you need 2 of them, the one is the backup if you loose the other.
+Also, the more expensive tokens like Ybikey offer authentication methods compatible with dropbear.
+Do your research and keep in mind that you need 2 of them, the one is the backup if you lose the other.

 ### Other platforms
-The program is pure Go(golang) and is trivial to compile (and cross compile) for any supported platform.
+The program is pure Go(golang) and is trivial to compile (and cross-compile) for any supported platform.
 It is only tested on Linux however.
 If you can run the application successfully on a mac or windows send me the instructions to include in this document.

 ### Alternative solutions
 No need to read all this, just for completeness.
-The (many) problems with the theese solutions are the reason sshportfw was created.
+The (many) problems with the these solutions are the reason sshportfw was created.

-### Solution 1 : plain ssh with forwarding rules in ~/.ssh/config or directly on command line
+### Solution 1: plain ssh with forwarding rules in ~/.ssh/config or directly on command line
-This is the method I used for a lot of time, however if there are a lot of rules, the manual process becomes time consuming and error prone.
+This is the method I used for a lot of time, however, if there are a lot of rules, the manual process becomes time consuming and error-prone.

-### Solution 2 : VPN (Not the anonymizing providers but self hosted mesh VPNs)
+### Solution 2: VPN (Not the anonymizing providers but self-hosted mesh VPNs)
 I tried [Zerotier](https://www.zerotier.com/) and [Nebula](https://github.com/slackhq/nebula).
 For complex setups with multiple internal (NAT) network docker instances or virtual machines,  VPN probably is the way to go.

 There are many downsides, however :